-While PyOtherSide once worked with Qt 4.x, and still works with Python 2.7, its focus now lies on Python 3.x and Qt 5.
+While legacy versions of PyOtherSide worked with Qt 4.x and Python 2.x, its focus now lies on Python 3.x and Qt 5.
 Python 3 has been out for several years, and offers some nice language features and clean-ups, while Qt 5 supports most mobile platforms well, and has an improved QML engine and a faster renderer (Qt Scene Graph) compared to Qt 4.